TharunBalaji2004/I_am_Rich/README.md

 # About the Project
 This is a Basic Flutter Application Project named as "I am Rich".
 It's basically an iOS mobile application released in App Store(*Apple*) by Armin Heinrich in 2008.
 The language usedby him to build was ***Objective-C*** and the application was priced for $999.99, which was considered as one of the highest paid app in App Store.
-This project is designed to build the application in Flutter SDK framework.
+This project is designed to build the clone of application in Flutter SDK framework.

 <p align = "center">